Tips and Tricks

 First of all, switching foods is a somewhat stressful thing for your animal.
 If the dog is changing owners or you are moving to a new location, hold off until the dog has become acclimated to their new master or environment.
-Too much emotional stress at once can overwhelm your animal and something like changing diets should be done when the dog is already comfortable with their current situation.
+Too much emotional stress at once can overwhelm your animal and something like changing diets is done when the dog is already comfortable with their current situation.

 The first step to changing foods is to create a mixture of 25% new food and 75% current diet to feed your pet.
-This should be a small enough amount of the new food that your dog does not notice the difference and will accept their meals as they normally would.
+This could be a small enough amount of the new food that your dog does not notice the difference and will accept their meals as they normally would.

-If the dog does not accept the 25/75 mixture, reduce the amount of new food until the dog eats their food as it normally does.
-Remember to be patient and that the dog has had plenty of time to grow accustomed to what they usually eat.
+If the dog does not accept the 25/75 mixture, you can cut the amount of new food until the dog eats their food as it normally does.
+Remember be patient and that the dog has had plenty of time to grow accustomed to what they usually eat.
 It may take as long to phase in the new food as it did for them to get comfortable eating their current diet.
 When the dog is readily accepting the 25% new food mixture, move onto the next step.

 Now that they are getting used to a small amount of the new food, mix in 50% of the new diet.
-Their dog bowl should be half old food and half new.
+Their dog bowl could be half old food and half new.
 Once again, if your animal is hesitant or rejects the half and half mix, lower the amount of new food until they are receptive.

 The next obvious step is to switch over to 75% new food, 25% old food.
-At this point, the increased percentage of new food should not even be noticed by the dog and should be eaten as eagerly as any other meal.
+At this point, the increased percentage of new food should not even be noticed by the dog and is eaten as eagerly as any other meal.
 Do, however, make sure you do not move through these steps too quickly – give your dog time to get used to the changes.
 When they are comfortable with the upped amount of new food, it’s time to move onto the final phase of the switch.

 Your dog should now be having no problems or hesitance with eating the new food provided.
 Now completely lose the old food and give him 100% new food.
-Moving from three-fourths new food to all new food should be no issue but if your dog is still experiencing some anxiety, remember that all dogs are difference and some just require a little more time and patience.
+Moving from three-fourths new food to all new food is no issue but if your dog is still experiencing some anxiety, remember that all dogs are difference and some just require a little more time and patience.